owen-it/laravel-auditing/README.md

 ## License

-The laravel-auditing package is open source software licensed under the [license MIT](http://opensource.org/licenses/MIT)
+The laravel-auditing package is open source software licensed under the [MIT LICENSE](LICENSE.md)